After Slamming Trump, Biden Apologizes For Referring To 'Partisan Lynching' In 1998

 House Minority Leader Kevin McCarthy, R-Calif., was among those who sought to distance themselves from the rhetoric, saying, "That's not the language I would use."

-By late Tuesday, media outlets from the The Washington Post to Fox News had unearthed video clips in which other Democrats, like Rep. Gregory Meeks, D-N.Y., used similar language as Biden did when discussing the impeachment of Clinton.
+By late Tuesday, media outlets from The Washington Post to Fox News had unearthed video clips in which other Democrats, such as Rep. Gregory Meeks, D-N.Y., used similar language as Biden did when discussing the impeachment of Clinton.

-"What we are doing here is not a prosecution, it's a persecution.
+"What we are doing here is not a prosecution — it's a persecution.
 And indeed it's a political lynching," Meeks said in 1998.

-Appearing on CNN Wednesday, Meeks was asked whether he had been wrong to use that type of language back then.
+Appearing on CNN on Wednesday, Meeks was asked whether he had been wrong to use that type of language back then.
 Meeks, who is a member of the Congressional Black Caucus, was unequivocal in his response.

 "No!
-He cannot say the same the same things I say because he keeps catering to the ugliest people in our society," Meeks said, adding, "the context of the word is completely different when it comes out of his mouth than when it comes out of my mine."
+He cannot say ... the same things I say because he keeps catering to the ugliest people in our society," Meeks said, adding, "The context of the word is completely different when it comes out of his mouth than when it comes out of my mine."